📻 KiwiSDR / WebSDR ONLINE

 • Community-driven updates

-Bonus: Many KiwiSDRs are geographically distributed, which turns “listening” into “measuring propagation”.
+Many KiwiSDRs are geographically distributed — which turns "listening" into "measuring propagation".
+The global network is searchable at rx.linkfanel.net and the original websdr.org directory.

 Live KiwiSDR WebSDR Receiver